PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 ### Local cache

-Instead of always connecting to PSGallery to perform an online search, `Find-PSResource` (see below) works against a local cache.
+Instead of always connecting to a repository to perform an online search, `Find-PSResource` (see below) works against a local cache.
 This will also enable changes in PowerShell to use `Find-PSResource -Type Command` to look in this cache when it can't find a command and suggest to the user the module to install to get that command.
-This will be a local json file containing only the latest version of each module.
+This will be a local json file (one per repository) containing sufficient metadata for searching for resources and their dependencies.
 The cache will be stored in the user path.
 There is no system cache that is shared.
 A system wide cache would require elevation or sudo to create and update preventing